Anabella1109/pig-dic/README.md

 ## Description
 The Pig-Dice game is a fun game based on two players rolling a dice.

-A player rolls the die until either:
+A player rolls the dice until either:

     1. A one is rolled
     2. The player chooses to hold i.e. stop rolling